laurio/banks2ledger/README.md

 ### Custom hooks to generate output transactions

-The option `-k` allows passing a file containing Clojure code that defines custom hooks.
+The option `--hooks-file` allows passing a file containing Clojure code that defines custom hooks.
 These hooks are invoked when generating the output ledger entries; the hooks have the ability to alter the output for certain transactions.
 This mechanism provides high flexibility as